cocart-headless/cocart-beta-tester/README.md

 ## Frequently Asked Questions

-### Does this allow me to install multiple versions of CoCart Lite at the same time?
+### Does this allow me to install multiple versions of CoCart at the same time?

-No, updates will replace your currently installed version of CoCart Lite.
+No, updates will replace your currently installed version of CoCart.
 You can switch to any version from this plugin via the interface however.

 ### Where do updates come from?